 Our lawyers at Goldberg & Schulkin Law Offices understand how the legal system works and know how to find the facts that matter when it comes to such complex cases.
 That’s why we have such a strong track record of success.
 That’s why we want to help you.

 Doctors need to be extremely vigilant during a women’s pregnancy and monitor for anything that could affect the health of a fetus or a pregnant woman.
-Common risk factors associated with cerebral palsy and birth defects include:
+Common risk factors associated with cerebral palsy include:

-Experienced doctors look for these symptoms and other warning signs that something could be wrong with the mother or the fetus that could result in cerebral palsy.
+Experienced doctors look for these symptoms and other warning signs that something could be wrong with the mother or the fetus that could cause a brain injury that results in cerebral palsy.
 Failure to do so can have serious consequences.

 Common causes of cerebral palsy in infants include:

 Doctors sometimes miss the warning signs that something is wrong during a pregnancy or labor.
 Or they may fail to act quickly.
-Neither is an excuse for causing your child’s cerebral palsy birth injury.
+Neither is an excuse for causing your child’s cerebral palsy.

-Worst of all, many medical professionals deny doing anything wrong.
-That’s because they realize there’s often thousands or even millions of dollars at stake.
+Worst of all, many medical professionals deny doing anything wrong because they realize there are often thousands or even millions of dollars at stake.
 That’s why it’s critical that you talk to an attorney at our law firm about the different legal options available to you.